armanali0786/SocketChatApp/README.md

     Reply to Messages
         Message Threads: Users can reply to specific messages, creating a thread for easy conversation tracking.
-        Quoting Messages: Highlight the original message within replies for better context.

     Delete Messages
         Message Deletion: Users can delete their own messages.
-        Undo Deletion: Option to undo the deletion within a limited time frame.

     User Interface
         Intuitive Design: A user-friendly interface with easy navigation.